master-of-zen/Av1an/site/src/Cli/target_quality.md

 	--target-quality <TARGET_QUALITY>
 		Target a VMAF score for encoding (disabled by default)

-		For each chunk, target quality uses an algorithm to find the quantizer/crf needed to achieve a certain VMAF score.
+		For each task, target quality uses an algorithm to find the quantizer/crf needed to achieve a certain VMAF score.
 Target quality mode is much slower than normal encoding, but can improve the consistency of quality in some cases.